 In intracardiac echocardiography (ICE), a transducer on the tip of a catheter (inserted via the femoral vein and threaded to the heart) allows visualization of cardiac anatomy.
 ICE can be done during complex structural cardiac (eg, percutaneous closure of atrial septal defects or patent foramen ovale) or electrophysiologic procedures.
 ICE provides better image quality and decreased procedure time when compared with TEE during these procedures.
 However, ICE is generally more expensive.

-Two-dimensional (cross-sectional) echocardiography is most commonly used; contrast and spectral Doppler echocardiography provide additional information.
-Three-dimensional echocardiography is particularly useful in evaluating the mitral valve apparatus for surgical correction.
+Two-dimensional echocardiography is most commonly used; contrast, Doppler and other echocardiography modalities provide additional information.

 Spectral Doppler echocardiography can record velocity, direction, and type of blood flow.
 This technique is useful for detecting abnormal blood flow (eg, due to regurgitant lesions) or velocity (eg, due to stenotic lesions).
 Spectral Doppler echocardiography does not provide spatial information about the size or shape of the heart or its structures.